LorenzoEU/Database-University-project/README.md

 Relational Schema is easily viewable in the **"DataGrip"** file.
-Relational Schema is implemented and populated in **"2.4 SchemaPopolato.sql"** file.
+Relational Schema is implemented and populated (with fantasy data) in **"2.4 SchemaPopolato.sql"** file.
 In that file there are also the requested queries.